jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

-This is an exercise in making :doc:`dictionaries </data_structures/dictionaries>`  with :doc:`/functions/functions`.
-It assumes familiarity with those concepts, though you can still try out the chapter even if you are not.
+This is an exercise in making :doc:`dictionaries </data_structures/dictionaries>`  with :doc:`/functions/functions`, it assumes familiarity with those concepts, but is not required.

 .. contents:: table of contents
   :local: